-If you are a service provider who is interested in being added to the Transgender Resource & Referral List, you can fill out this form and send it in via the fax number or email address found on the form.
+If you are a service provider who is interested in being added to the Virginia Transgender Resource & Referral List, you can fill out this form and send it in via the fax number or email address found on the form.

 Virginia Transgender Health Initiative Study (THIS)

 Started in 2003, THIS was the first major project of the Virginia Transgender Task Force.
 The research was conducted in two phases.
 Phase I was a series of focus groups conducted in various locations around the state.
 The findings of this effort are described in the Transgender Health Access in Virginia: Focus Group Report.
 This report is available upon request, via email to Ted Heck at email@example.com by calling 804-864-8012.

 In 2017, DDP began the process of developing a new statewide study!
-Initial roll-out began in fall of 2018 in the Richmond and Charlottesville areas, and other areas will be included over the next year.
+Initial roll-out began in fall of 2018 in the Richmond and Charlottesville areas, and now the final version has gone live, as of April 2021!
 The current study will update and expand upon the knowledge gained from the previous survey.
 As this effort moves forward, updates will be posted in the Community Announcements section above.
 Please check back to learn more.

 The Guide has been available since August of 2006, mainly through distribution at relevant events, service providers’ offices, and by ordering through the VDH Disease Prevention Hotline.
 It contains the following sections: Why Focus on Transgender Health?, Psychosocial Issues, General Questions to Assess Health Issues, Assessing Sexual Risks and Other HIV Risks, a brief glossary of terms, and Resources.
 A PDF of the brochure can be viewed or downloaded by clicking on the image to the left.